COVID-19 recoveries have exceeded active cases by 3.5 times: Health Ministry

 New Delhi, Aug 26: The total number of Covid-19 recoveries in India has surged to 24,67,758 and exceeds the active cases of the infection by 3.5 times as on date, pushing the coronavirus recovery rate to over 76 per cent, the Union health ministry said on Wednesday.

-The record high recoveries have ensured that the number of active cases of Covid-19, which is the "actual caseload" of the country, comprises only 21.87 percent of the total cases, it highlighted.
+The record high recoveries have ensured that the number of active cases of Covid-19, which is the "actual caseload" of the country, comprises only 21.87 per cent of the total cases, it highlighted.

 Recovery of 63,173 Covid-19 patients in 24 hours has resulted in 24,67,758 cumulative recoveries, according to the data updated at 8 AM.
 This has contributed to the rapidly widening chasm between the percentage of recovered cases and percentage of active cases, the ministry said.